teodc/dotfiles/readme.md

 # Dotfiles

-My almost up-to-date dotfiles (like in any dotfiles repo)
+My dotfiles (not really up-to-date, like in any dotfiles repo)

+> I use [Catppuccin](https://github.com/catppuccin/catppuccin) wherever I can

 ## zsh